 where x(0.90) and x(0.10) represent the 90th and 10th percentiles of the respondent's distribution.
 Keefer and Bodily (1983) show that this simple approximation is the preferred method of estimating the variance of a probability distribution of random variables, given information about the 10th and 90th percentiles.
 Like disagreement, the average of individual volatilities peaked in February 2009.
-The current level, 3.86%, is elevated and higher than the average during 2009.
-This reinforces the considerable uncertainty about economic prospects.
+The current level, 4.02%, is elevated and higher than the average during 2009.
+This reinforces the considerable uncertainty that exists today about economic prospects.

 There is also a natural measure of asymmetry in each respondent's response.
 We look at the difference between each individual's 90% tail and the mean forecast and the mean minus the 10% tail.
 Hence, if the respondent's forecast of the excess return is 6% and the tails are -8% and +11%, then the distribution is negatively skewed with a value of -9% (=5%-14%).
 As with the usual measure of skewness, we cube this quantity and standardize by dividing by the cube of the individual standard deviation.
 In every quarter's survey, there is on average negative skewness in the individual forecasts.
-The average asymmetry became more negative at -0.63 which is the second lowest ever recorded (lowest is February 2010).
+The average asymmetry -0.59 which is lower than the average of -0.42.